Related in the Adaptation

 - Inverted in the V.I.
 Warshawski film, where Bernard "Boom-Boom" Grafaulk, who was V.I.'s cousin in the original books, was changed to a potential love interest.
 Considering he was the murder victim in both, it didn't get far enough to start getting weird.

-- On the original The Snow Queen, Gerda and Kai are very close friends who grew up together.
+- In the original The Snow Queen, Gerda and Kai are very close friends and implied love interests who grew up together.
 In the 2012 adaptation, they're biological siblings who were separated until right before Kai gets kidnapped.

 - Most scholars believe that Achilles and Patroclus were lovers in the original version of The Iliad, but they were made cousins in the 2004 movie Troy, and the insistence on this being the reason for their closeness, (and Achilles' Roaring Rampage of Revenge when Patroclus is killed) bordered on Have I Mentioned I Am Heterosexual Today?
 Cleolinda Jones mocked this change mercilessly in her parody of the film.